ntomkin/fewp-project-starterkit/README.md

 ### What This Starter Kit Does

-* Includes a barebones React app in the `app/` directory.
+* Includes React app in the `app/` directory.
 Normally you would have to run `npx create-react-app app` to accomplish this.
-* Includes a partial database implementation, in the `app/public/data.php` file, giving you a SELECT example to work from. `DELETE` and `UPDATE` would still need to be added by you.
+* Includes a database implementation, in the `app/public/data.php` file, giving you examples to work from.
 * A set of composer libraries that make it easier to read from .env files, and work with the database.

 ### Getting Started